Claude is Anthropic

 Claude integrates with: Slack, Microsoft Teams, Zapier, Salesforce, Google Workspace, Trello, Asana, Jira, HubSpot, Discord.

-Based on user reviews and social mentions, the most common pain points are: claude, anthropic, API costs, token cost.
+Based on user reviews and social mentions, the most common pain points are: token cost, token usage, API bill, spending limit.

 Introducing Claude Opus 4.6